Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 #### 🔄 Additional Factors

-The system considers several additional factors that can influence the final score:
+And the end it considers several additional factors that can influence the final score:

 1. **Special Skills Assessment**
    - Working abilities: +3%